rbeerwerth/BornAgain-website/content/documentation/working-with-python/material-types/index.md

 {{< /highlight >}}

 where `name` is the arbitrary name of the material associated with its complex refractive index $n = 1 - delta + i \cdot beta$.
 `magnetization` defines a 3D magnetization vector (in A/m).
-Variable `<material>` is later used when referring to this particular material.
+The variable `<material>` is later used when referring to this particular material.

 `magnetization` can be omitted in material construction.
 It is assumed to be zero then: